dashingsoft/pyarmor/README.md

 * The maximum size of code object is 35728 bytes in trial version
 * All the trial version uses same public capsule other than private capsule
+* In trial version the module could not be obfuscated by advanced mode if there are more than about 30 functions (code objects) in this module.
 * ...

 For details, refer to [PyArmor License](https://pyarmor.readthedocs.io/en/latest/license.html).